solo-io/workshops/gloo-edge/gloo-edge/README.md

 EOF
 ```

-As you can see, you keep the exiting keycloak configuration.
+As you can see, you keep the existing keycloak configuration.
 And you create another config for OPA and its rego rule.

 Now, let's create the rego rule in a `ConfigMap`, as follows: